 Personal Qualities and Attributes

 The Dallas Museum of Art is committed to building a culturally diverse staff and is an Equal Opportunity Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
+All qualified applicants will receive consideration for employment without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, veteran status, disability or genetics.

 Reports to: Chief Curator